+ LR-Icons —

 Physician Mortgages

-How do you know what your credit score is?
+How do you check your credit score?

 All this talk of credit scores probably has you wondering what your score is.
 Luckily, there’s an easy way to find out.
 There are three main credit bureaus in the U.S.: Equifax, TransUnion, and Experian and you can request a free credit report on yourself from each of them once a year.
 Just go their websites, fill out the application, and they’ll send you your report.